kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 An aircraft with inoperative instruments or equipment as provided in paragraph (d) of this section is considered to be in a properly altered condition acceptable to the Administrator.

-\(e\) Notwithstanding any other provision of this section, an aircraft with inoperable instruments or equipment may be operated under a special flight permit issued in accordance with §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§21.197]] and 21.199 of this chapter.
+\(e\) Notwithstanding any other provision of this section, an aircraft with inoperable instruments or equipment may be operated under a special flight permit issued in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§§21.197]] and 21.199 of this chapter.

 \[Doc.
 No. 18334, 54 FR 34304, Aug.
 18, 1989, as amended by Amdt.
 91-280, 68 FR 54560, Sept.
 17, 2003; Amdt.
 91-282, 69 FR 44880, July 27, 2004; Docket FAA-2018-0119, Amdt.
 91-350, 83 FR 9171, Mar.
 5, 2018\]